RobTillaart/Multiplex/README.md

 ## Description

 Multiplex is a library in which one can add multiple Print streams.
-If one prints to the multiplexer the data is sent to all the streams that were added.
+If one prints to the multiplexer the data is sent to all the streams that were added and are enabled.

-Streams can be enabled or disabled by calling `enable()/disable()` passing either an index (based on the order in which `add` was called; 0 is first) or a pointer to the `Print` object that was passed to `add(Print *)` by calling `enableStream()/disableStream()`
+Streams can be enabled or disabled by calling `enable()/disable()` passing either an index (based on the order in which `add()` was called; 0 is first) or a pointer to the `Print` object that was passed to `add(Print *)` by calling `enableStream()/disableStream()` Default all streams are enabled.

 ### Number of streams